Do I have to certify my farm?

-We’ll go over some examples of certification, their pros/cons, and exactly how optional each certification is for farmers at large.
-Here are some examples of common certification that new farmers should consider pursuing:
+We’ll go over some examples of certification, the pros/cons, and exactly how optional each certification is for farmers at large.
+Here are some examples of common certifications that new farmers should consider pursuing:

 The Good Agricultural Practices is a voluntary audit that most large groceries and food distributors require before buying produce from a farmer.

 Pros: The GAP certification is a required step for selling produce to most groceries.
 GAP certification means pursuing commercial markets, more sales, and more opportunity.